Transport-for-the-North/caf.space/README.md

     weight_data: File path to the weighting data for the lower zone system.
 This should be saved as a csv, and only needs two columns (an ID column and a column of weighting data)<br>
     <b>data_col:</b> The name of the column in the weighting data csv containing the weight data.<br>
     <b>weight_id_col:</b> The name of the columns in the weighting data containing the zone ids.
 This will be used to join the weighting data to the lower zoning, so the IDs must match, but the names of the ID columns may be different.<br>
-<b>method:</b> The name of the methud used for weighting (e.g. pop or emp).
+<b>method:</b> The name of the method used for weighting (e.g. pop or emp).
 This can be anything, but must be included as the tool checks if this parameter exists to decide whether to perform a spatial or weighted translation.